pulsely/hkqr/README.md

 # hkqr python

-__hkqr python__ is a python package for generating the data for Hong Kong Faster Payment System (FPS) which is a standard by Hong Kong Interbank Clearing Limited.
+__hkqr python__ is a python package for generating the QR Code data for Hong Kong Faster Payment System (FPS) which is a standard by Hong Kong Interbank Clearing Limited.
 Detail standards is available at https://fps.hkicl.com.hk/eng/fps/merchants/qr_code.php

 The __hkqr python__ package only deals with: